shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day3.md

 ## (Real) Test interaction with a partner

+<ins>Goal:</ins> to explore how haptic feedback from a partner affects the "feel" of using the robot while performing ankle exercises

+The haptic feedback implemented here is a spring which virtually connects two user's ankles.
+Moving your ankle back and forth, you will experience attractive forces towards your partner.
+Follow these instructions:

 1. In [m1_params.yaml](../../../config/m1_params.yaml) file, make sure *config_flag* is set to false in order to disable sliders for adjusting PID gains and instead use previously configured values
 2. Run ROS program for haptic collaboration from the same terminal window that the workspace was sourced
 ```bash